petervanderdoes/AVH-Amazon/readme.txt

 	* Option to use unlimited widgets.
 	* Multiple items from the same Wish List can be displayed in the widget.
 	* A configurable footer can be displayed on the bottom of the widget linking to the list on Amazon.
+	* Randomize the items retrieved or keep them in the order retrieved.
+	* Retrieve the items in order.
+The folllowing orders are possible, Last Updated, Date Added, Price - Cheapest to most expensive, Priority.

 * Shortcode
 	* Create the shortcode with the help of a metabox